Yankees vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- When it comes to the total, the Yankees and their foes are 4-6-0 in their last 10 contests.

-- Bookmakers have yet to post a spread in any of the Yankees' past 10 games.
+- Bookmakers have not posted a runline in any of the Yankees' past 10 contests.

 Explore More About This Game